-- a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - b Subject to standing order 23(a), any two councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.
+a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution.

+Subject to standing order 23(a), any two councillors may sign on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures a An invitation to attend a meeting of the Council shall be sent via email, together with the agenda, to Unitary Councillor representing the area of the Council.